khoy24/DS202FinalProject/README.md

 ![](README_files/figure-gfm/unnamed-chunk-31-1.png)<!-- -->

-As you can see, refundable deposit types have a higher average number of changes made to the bookings at 0.59 on average, wherease no deposit is next at 0.25, and non refund has a very low number of changes on average at 0.01.
+As you can see, refundable deposit types have a higher average number of changes made to the bookings at 0.59 on average, whereas no deposit is next at 0.25, and non refund has a very low number of changes on average at 0.01.
+This agrees with our original hypothesis, as refundable deposit types allow customers more booking freedom which would allow for them to make changes easier.

 ### Where are most visitors coming from?